dhutapratama/docs/scout.md

 <a name="meilisearch"></a>
 #### MeiliSearch

 [MeiliSearch](https://www.meilisearch.com) is a blazingly fast and open source search engine.
-If you aren't sure how to install MeiliSearch on your local machine, you may use [Laravel Sail](/docs/{{version}}/sail#meilisearch), Laravel's officially supported Docker development environment.
+If you aren't sure how to install MeiliSearch on your local machine, you may use [Lets Sail](/docs/{{version}}/sail#meilisearch), Lets's officially supported Docker development environment.

 When using the MeiliSearch driver you will need to install the MeiliSearch PHP SDK via the Composer package manager: